Polygamy: Hinduism

 This linkage of the number of permitted wives to the varna system is also supported by the Baudhayana Dharmasutra and the Paraskara Grihyasutra.

 The Apastamba Dharmasutra and the Manusmriti allow marriage to a second wife if the first one is unable to discharge her religious duties or is unable to bear a child or have any dispute because in Hinduism there was no law for divorce.

 For a Brahmana, only one wife could rank as the chief consort who performed the religious rites (dharma-patni) along with the husband.
 The chief consort had to be of an equal knowledge.
 If a man married several women from the same knowledgeable, then the eldest wife held the position of the chief consort.
 Hindu kings commonly had more than one wife and are regularly attributed four wives by the scriptures.
 They were: Mahisi, who was the chief consort, Parivrkti, who had no son, Vaivata, who is considered the favorite wife and the Palagali, who was the daughter of the last of the court officials.

 Traditional Hindu law allowed polygamy if the first wife could not bear a child.

 The Hindu Marriage Act was enacted in 1955 by the Indian Parliament and made polygamy illegal for everyone in India except for Muslims.
 Prior to 1955, polygamy was permitted for Hindus.
 Marriage laws in India are dependent upon the religion of the parties in question.

-Some Hindus in Indonesia practice polygamy.
+Some Hindus in Indonesia and Bangladesh practice polygamy.